Access Point Airspace Monitoring

 A Rogue access point is an unauthorized access point that is physically connected to your wired network and broadcasts wireless SSIDs your clients might connect to instead of your legitimate access point SSIDs.

-- The rogue access point might be a device connected to the network by someone inside your organization without consent, or it could be a device set up for testing.
-These access points are security risks to your network if they are misconfigured or do not have required security features enabled.
+• The rogue access point might be a device connected to the network by someone inside your organization without consent, or it could be a device set up for a test environment.
+These access points are security risks to your network if they are misconfigured or do not have the required security features enabled.

 Suspected Rogue Access Point